Building Images

 • General Example:

-When the script has run, your current directory should have changed to the <build-dir> you chose before.
+When the script has run, your current directory changes to the <build-dir> you chose before.

 • Specific Example (e.g. QSMP-1570):